fixie-ai/ai-jsx/packages/docs/docs/guides/brand-new.md

 LLMs have "soft knowledge" of the world, but if you just ask a question without providing any context, they're prone to hallucination.
 And, LLMs were only trained on public data, so they don't have context on the private data you care about.

 To address this, the community has developed a variety of techniques, known collectively as "DocsQA".
-For more details on using DocsQA in ai-jsx, see [here](./docsqa.md).
+For more details, see [DocsQA in ai-jsx](./docsqa.md).

 ## Streaming